JVM microservices - run Docker containers on Windows

 Microservices is one of the loudest IT buzzwords, everybody’s anxious to try it.

-users get for free is not so easy in Windows
+But what Linux and MacOS users get for free is not so easy in Windows.

 - Glossary